RUnroe/Portfolio/README.md

 # My Portfolio Website

-Built in React with AOS
+Built in React with Framer Motion